 Our Alaska Highway road trip officially began on the Prince Rupert Ferry when we cruised up the Inside Passage from Port Hardy on Vancouver Island to Prince Rupert in British Columbia on the Canadian mainland.
 And did Alan and I ever luck out.

-Interview with the editor of The Milepost
+Interview with the The Milepost editor during our Alaska road trip

 Kris Valencia, editor of The Milepost for the last 30 years (now retired), happened to be traveling the same route—checking it out mile by mile, of course—in one of the publishing company’s distinctly marked camper vans.